JS-RML/Advanced-high-speed-scooping/README.md

 ### How to customize control parameters

-In `GRIPPER/OBJECTS/Card.py`, there are some parameters you can adjust to scoop the card.
+Take `GRIPPER/OBJECTS/Card.py` for instance.
+You can find a set of control parameters that you can adjust., there are some parameters you can adjust to scoop the card.
 The parameters are all a one-dimensional array with four elements L0, L1, R0 and R1 in order.
 The same code exist in the each object source file(domino.py, goStone.py, cracker.py ...)
 In our case the motor's labelings are as follows.

 <p align = "center">
 <img src="images/gripper_labeling.png" width="400">